 An intensive dialogue with stakeholders is guaranteed and reinforced by UBM’s participation in various organisations and branch associations.
 The company has been a member of the Institute for Corporate Governance (ICG) since 2019 and contributes to the ICG’s social impact investment initiative.
 In addition, UBM is a member of respACT (Austrian Council for Sustainable Development), VÖPE (Association of Austrian Project Developers), ÖGNI (Austrian Sustainable Building Council) and the IG Lebenszyklus Bau, among others.

 The leading global ESG rating agencies have confirmed the effective implementation of UBM’s strategic focus on green. smart. and more.

 ISS ESG: Prime Status for UBM Development

 ISS ESG awarded UBM “Prime Status” (level “B-”) which makes UBM the most sustainable company in its sector in Germany and Austria.

 The ISS ESG evaluation covers companies’ ecological and social performance based on a corporate rating scheme with over 100 selected branch-specific ecological, social and corporate governance criteria.

 Rating date: 20 May 2022

 EcoVadis: Gold for UBM Development

-The evaluation is based on 21 criteria from the four most important sustainability aspects: environment, labour and human rights, ethics and sustainable reporting.
-UBM’s performance exceeded the branch average in all four categories.
+The evaluation is based on 21 criteria from the four most important sustainability aspects: environment, labour and human rights, ethics and sustainable procurement.
+UBM’s performance exceeded the sector average in all four categories.